What Are The Artemis Accords And Why Do We Need Them?

 As mentioned above there are ample precedents within Earth's polar, alpine - and also oceanic realms for multi-party, multi-national, public/private activities using a common area whereby all of the parties involved seek to cooperate in a collaborative fashion (for the most part) to ensure freedom of access and protection of property.

+Afterthought: With regard to the behavior of people living in space, NASA has codified its own requirements - which have been agreed to tby the other participants in the ISS program - 14 CFR § 1214.403 - Code of Conduct for the International Space Station Crew which "sets forth the standards of conduct applicable to all ISS crewmembers during preflight, on-orbit, and post-flight activities, (including launch and return phases).
+ISS crewmembers are subject to additional requirements, such as the ISS Flight Rules, the disciplinary policy, and requirements imposed by their Cooperating Agency or those relating to the Earth-to-Orbit Vehicle (ETOV) transporting an ISS crewmember."
+It would make total sense for NASA to include a similar code of conduct as part of the Artemis Accords.

-In addition there is already a draft document set forth by NASA for the preservation of historic sites on the Moon.
-There are also 'special zone' designations on Mars for locations that might be hospitable to Earth life so as to prevent human artifact from entering these zones without prior sterilization to prevent any possible contamination.
+In addition there is already a document set forth by NASA "NASA's Recommendations to Space-Faring Entities: How to Protect and Preserve the Historic and Scientific Value of US Government Lunar Artifacts".
+There are also "Special Region" designations on Mars for locations that might be hospitable to Earth life so as to prevent human artifact from entering these zones without prior sterilization to prevent any possible contamination.
 There have already been cases where intriguing locations on Mars that a rover could have visited being declared off limits because the rover was not sterilized to the extent required to entire these areas.

 There is also an existing set of planetary protection standards set up by COSPAR and supported by space faring nations that deal with the issue of planetary protection I.e. preventing the contamination of locations on other worlds by Earth life and vice versa.
 Right now, with regard to planetary protection, the Moon is categorized as "Unrestricted Class V" - "Earth-return missions from bodies deemed by scientific opinion to have no indigenous life forms."
 No one found any evidence of indigenous life present or past on the Moon.
 Its up to us how much we wish to bring there.
 Given the harsh conditions its is improbable that any life could survive on the Moon.
 But you could say that about much of Antarctica and yet everyone does their best to avoid contaminating the environment so as to preserve it for possible future study if nothing else.